MacDamien/Ergaie/README.md

 sudo xkalamine install ergaie.toml  # Install the layout
 ```

-Then switch to Ergo‑L using the following command:
+Then switch to Ergaie using the following command:

 ```bash
 setxkbmap fr -variant ergaie  # Switch your keyboard layout to ergaie